 • Phoning and providing the details to Allianz First Report on 1300 360 595

-Once a notice of injury has been received, you are required to inform your employee of the right to claim workers compensation within 14 days by providing them with the prescribed notice for making a claim.
+Once a notice of injury has been received, you are required to inform your employee within 14 days, either verbally or in writing, of their right to make a claim for workers compensation.

 To make a claim for compensation